 3. Do Put Bread in It

 You can make terrific grilled sandwiches on the George Foreman.
 You can also simply warm up your bread before eating it.

-Make sure that you grill them for longer than if they were thawed and to check visibly to see that they are cooked all the way through before eating.
+Make sure that you grill frozen meats for longer than if they were thawed, and always check visibly to see that they are cooked all the way through before eating.
 This is a great way to make a quick meal when you weren't prepared to cook.

-If you have a few hours to spare, put your frozen meat on the grill and close the lid but don't turn the grill on.
-In 1-2 hours, the meat should be completely thawed and the drain pan underneath just needs to be dumped out.
+If you have a few hours to spare, put your frozen meat on the grill and close the lid, but don't turn the grill on.
+In 1 to 2 hours, the meat should be completely thawed and the drain pan underneath just needs to be dumped out.
 You're ready to cook.

 It is best to use meat that has been sliced so that it is even in width all the way around.
 Bone-in meat tends to be uneven and doesn't cook evenly on the grill.
 Choose boneless cuts instead.

 One of the best things about this grill is that it grills from the top and the bottom simultaneously.
 This eliminates the need to flip your food.
 Doing so merely increases cooking time and may even decrease the taste value of your food.

 3. Do Not Feel Obligated to Cook Side Dishes Separately

 You can add fruits and vegetables to your grill while your meat is cooking.
 It's the same as if you were adding them on a regular outdoor grill.
 They need less time to cook, so add them about halfway through the meat cooking time.
 The whole meal will be ready at once.